 - and also when I need to step away to let her take over

-I know sometimes that we, as caregivers, are pressed to get things done because we may have more enjoyable things we would like to do.
+I know that sometimes we, as caregivers, are pressed to get things done because we may have more enjoyable things we would like to do.

 But believe me, you are going to save time in the long term, if you approach the difficult subjects with tact, and at a speed that your loved one can handle.